 - About the Area

 This section of Colorado River Rafting is characterized by towering red sandstone monoliths set against the LaSal Mountains.
-With such classic redrock desert beauty, this trip offers a spectacular setting for river runners and over the past several years has been the backdrop for many Hollywood movie productions.
-Fun class I to III rapids appear on the Colorado making it the perfect section for youth groups to play in paddle boats and inflatable kayaks.
+With such classic red rock desert beauty, this trip offers a spectacular setting for river runners and over the past several years has been the backdrop for many Hollywood movie productions.
+Fun class I to II rapids appear on the Colorado making it the perfect section for youth groups to play in paddle boats and inflatable kayaks.
 Observe bald eagle, great blue heron and snowy egret habitats.
-Minutes outside of Moab, UT this section of river can easily be combine with mountain biking and hiking for a first rate multi-sport adventure!
+Minutes outside of Moab, Utah!

 The Fisher Tower region on the Colorado River is characterized by towering red sandstone monoliths set back against the La Sal Mountain range.
 This twenty-mile section of the Colorado provides a spectacular setting for river runners and over the past several years have been the backdrops for many Hollywood movie productions.

 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 This typical itinerary illustrates a two-day Fisher Towers trip on the Colorado River.

 Day 1: Meet group at the Dewey Bridge, our put-in point.
 Float leisurely through calm water.
 Observe bald eagle, great blue heron and snowy egret habitats.
 Camp within sight of the 13,000′ Sierra La Sal and Fisher Tower formations.
 Perhaps the most picturesque camp on the upper Colorado.